harrietrc/loadimpact-docs/jekyll/_v4/getting-started/create-a-load-impact-test.md

 ## Creating your test scripts

-From within the Load Impact web interface, there are a few different ways to create your test scripts.
+From within the LoadImpact web interface, there are a few different ways to create your test scripts.
 The test script itself is where your entire test is defined.
-Every test in Load Impact is driven from a JavaScript file.
+Every test in LoadImpact is driven from a JavaScript file.
 Since test scripts are expressed as code, this gives you flexiblity and fine tune control over how they execute.
 You can start creating your tests in app, [here](https://app.loadimpact.com/k6/tests/new).

 ### Entering Website URLs (URL Generator)